Do PAC-Learners Learn the Marginal Distribution?: Detailed Proofs of Section Reference

 Such a distribution is guaranteed to exist by validity of the estimates, and satisfies $TV_{H \Delta H}(D,D') \leq \varepsilon$ by construction.
 Union bounding over all events, the algorithm succeeds with probability at least $1-\delta$ which completes the proof. \end{proof}

-We note that it is possible to give an equivalence between a relaxed variant of uniform estimation (where the learner need only estimate most hypotheses) and Strong TV-learning by a similar argument.
+We note that (as stated in \Cref{intro:thm-est}) it is possible to give an equivalence between intermediate density estimation and a corresponding relaxed form of uniform estimation through exactly the same argument (we omit the details).
+This is likely not the case for weak density estimation, where the situation is more subtle.
+In particular the natural notion of weak uniform estimation (where the error of most hypotheses must be well-estimated, but the learner does not know which ones) is essentially trivial for any class by Chernoff.
+On the other hand, weak density estimation asks for more than just a good estimate on most pairs (which would follow similarly), but rather for the existence of a large subclass where \textit{all} estimates are good.
+We leave the characterization of classes satisfying this latter property as a problem for future work.

-Since uniform estimation characterizes learnability in the distribution free setting,\footnote{Unlike the general setting, uniform estimation and uniform convergence are equivalent in the distribution-free case.} \Cref{thm:TV-Estimation} immediately implies that TV-learning is an equivalent characterization of the traditional PAC model. \begin{corollary} In the distribution-free setting, $(X,H)$ is PAC-learnable if and only if it is ETV-Learnable and has UBME. \end{corollary} \begin{proof} If $(X,H)$ is PAC-learnable, then it satisfies uniform convergence \cite{vapnik1974theory,Blumer} which implies ETV-learnability by \Cref{thm:TV-Estimation}.
-If $(X,H)$ is ETV-Learnable and has UBME, then it is PAC-learnable by \Cref{obs:STV}. \end{proof}
+Since uniform estimation characterizes learnability in the distribution free setting,\footnote{Unlike the general setting, uniform estimation and uniform convergence are equivalent in the distribution-free case.} \Cref{app-thm:TV-Estimation} immediately implies that density estimation is an equivalent characterization of the traditional PAC model. \begin{corollary} In the distribution-free setting, $(X,H)$ is PAC-learnable if and only if it has UBME and a density estimator. \end{corollary} \begin{proof} If $(X,H)$ is PAC-learnable, then it satisfies uniform convergence \citep{vapnik1974theory,Blumer} which implies the existence of a density estimator by \Cref{app-thm:TV-Estimation}.
+If $(X,H)$ has a density estimator and has UBME, then it is PAC-learnable by \Cref{app-obs:STV}. \end{proof} We remark that in the distribution-free case, one does not have to factor through uniform estimation, and could instead use a more classical approach by arguing $H \Delta H$ has finite VC and therefore satisfies fast convergence of empirical densities in $H\Delta H$-distance (see e.g.\ \cite[Theorem 4.9]{anthony1999neural}).
+This approach fails in our setting since $H \Delta H$ need not have finite VC.